rjseymour66/rjseymour66.github.io/content/en/docs/css/flex.md

     flex: 1;
 }
 ```

+When you need flex items to grow to fill their container, set `flex` to any value other than `0`.

+## Flex direction

+Add the `flex-direction` style to the flex container.

+When you change the flex direction to `column`, that means that `flex-basis`, `flex-grow`, and `flex-shrink` apply to the element height, not width.
+The flex container's height is still determined by the contents of its flex items.

 ## Old notes

 Flexbox allows you to define 1-D layouts.
 It works from the content out.
 Use it for rows or columns of similar elements.
 You don't need to set the size, because that is determined by the content.